Pool Heater Cost Breakdown

 The Average Cost of Installing a Pool Heater

-It costs most pool owners anywhere between $1,600 and $4,000 to install a new heater in their setup.
+It costs most pool owners anywhere between $1,600 and $4,000 to install a new heater.
 On average, you can expect to pay $2,800 to replace your old heater or install a brand-new one.
+But, obviously, this price varies drastically depending on the type of heater, the size, and the installation route you go for.

-The most expensive heater options upfront are heat pumps and solar heaters, which can cost up to $8,000 to purchase and install.
-However, it’s important to remember that these heaters are also cheaper to operate than other options.
+The most expensive heater options upfront are heat pumps and solar heaters, which can cost up to $9,500 to purchase and install.
+However, it’s important to remember that these heaters also tend to be cheaper to operate than other options.

 While gas and electric resistance heaters typically cost just $1,200 to $6,200 to install, their monthly operating expenses can add up over time.
 However, the cost difference may be worth it to someone looking to heat their pool quickly.